shoaibur/Deep-Learning/recurrent-neural-networks/README.md

     * Mini-batch size
       * Stochastic - batch size is 1.
       * Batch - batch size is equal to the total number of training observations, n.
       * Mini-batch - batch is between 1 and n.
+Something between 32 and 256 are good choices.
+Smaller batch size is noisy, larger batch size requires more computational resources.
     * Number of epochs - Early stopping, when validation error does not decrease, say in the last 10 or 20 epochs.
   * Model hyperparameters
-    * Number of hidden units
+    * Number of hidden units - Always tricky to find the best value.
+Start with a moderate number and apply regularization (L2 or dropout).
+First hidden layer with unit number larger than the number of inputs typically works better.
+Very large nunber of hidden units tend to overfi the model, i.e., validation accuracy is much lower than the training accuracy.
-    * Number of hidden layers
+    * Number of hidden layers - 3 is better than 2, more than 3 generally do not help much except in CNN.
     * Cell type - RNN, LSTM, GRU.
 LSTM/GRU are better than RNN.
 Try with both LSTM and GRU.
     * Word embedding size - Performance increases with embedding size up to a certain size.
 50 to 200 is good, but could be 500 or even 1000.